mlai-bonn/SeminarDeepLearning/s04_Regularization.md

 $\square$

-## § 4 Tikhonov Regularization as a Stabililizer
+## § 4 Tikhonov Regularization as a Stabilizer
 From now on, we will assume our loss function to be convex.
 Our goal will be to bound $\vert A(S^{(i)})-A(S)\vert$ for Tikhonov regularization.

 We define $f_S(w) = L_S(w) + \lambda\vert\vert w \vert\vert^2$ and $A(S)=\underset{w}{\text{argmin }} f_S(w)$.